 MRSA screening for most people going into hospital has been introduced fairly recently.
 This is usually done by taking samples (swabs) from different areas of the body.
 The areas swabbed will depend upon your local hospital policy but it usually involves swabbing the nose.
-Other areas, such as your armpit and groin may also be swabbed.
+Other areas, such as your armpit and groin, may also be swabbed.
 This may be done in a clinic or sometimes at your GP surgery.
 The results usually take 3-5 days to come back.
-The guidelines as to whom is screened do vary between hospitals but, in general, you will not be included in this screening if you:
+The guidelines as to who is screened do vary between hospitals but, in general, you will not be included in this screening if you:

 - Are having a minor procedure such as an arthroscopy or minor hand surgery.

 - Are having day case eye surgery such as a cataract operation.